 Find out what happens in conciliation

 You may be nervous if this is your first conciliation.
-Watch our video to see an example of what can happen.
+Complete our online learning module to learn more.
+See Preparing for an unfair dismissal conciliation.

 Choose a quiet, private place